 Dining: Almost every restaurant in the square has outdoor patio seating.
 Take your pick from Mediterranean food, burgers (plus beer and live music), Mexican food, and lots more.
 Our favorite pick is Kibi’s Cafe— a tasty spot for Vietnamese sandwiches and pho.
 Do a quick walk-through to see what suits you.

 Coffee and Drinks: Need more caffeine?
-Stop by Peet’s or Sharetea.
+Peets or Nine Tailed Fox.

 Sweet Treats: We love Loard’s for ice cream.
 Step into the past with bright pink and white decor, old timey tables, and vintage photos.
 We had the entire corner booth to ourselves to enjoy our favorite scoops of ice cream (green tea for me and vanilla with rainbow sprinkles for my daughter).